therealpadams/habitat/CODE_OF_CONDUCT.md

 representing a project or community include using an official project e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
-Representation of a project may be further defined and clarified by project maintainers.
+Representation of a project may be further defined and clarified by project maintainers and community organizers.

 ## Enforcement